Active View Selection for Scene-level Multi-view Crowd Counting and Localization with Limited Labeling Budget: Experiments and Results

-\textbf{View selection terms.} We perform ablation studies on the usage of the 3 terms in $S_{density}$ in Table \ref{table:viewSelTerm}: using $S_{sc}$, using $S_{sc}*S_{ad}$ or $S_{sc}*S_{vd}$, or using all 3 terms (namely $S_{density}$).
-Compared to only using $S_{sc}$, adding $S_{vd}$ improves the results, while adding $S_{ad}$ without the view diversity term $S_{vd}$ achieves worse results, due to selected views being placed at the similar locations and directions, reducing the multi-view fusion performance (as shown in Figure \ref{fig:viewSel}b).
-Using all 3 terms is the best because it can select views covering most of the crowds with a larger overlapping area for better multi-view fusion (see Figure \ref{fig:viewSel}d), which indicates each term's contribution to the final view selection performance.
+To better validate the efficiency of our proposed methods, the experiments are mainly conducted on CVCS dataset.
+The results are as follows.

-\textbf{View and frame number.} We conduct ablation studies on the selected view number $K$ and frame number $F$ for AVS\_$S_{density}$ in Table \ref{table:viewFrameNum}, with other settings keeping the same (except $\tau\!=\!30$ for 5 frames for its poor performance).
-As $K$ increases, more views are provided to cover the whole scene, generally achieving better scene-level counting performance.
-With more frames, the counting model is trained with more labeled data, achieving better results, too.
+\textbf{Ablation on the terms of $S_{density}$.} We perform ablation studies on the usage of the 3 terms in $S_{density}$ in Table~\ref{table:viewSelTerm}: using $S_{sc}$, using $S_{sc}*S_{ad}$ or $S_{sc}*S_{vd}$, or using all 3 terms ($S_{density}$).
+Compared to only using $S_{sc}$, adding $S_{vd}$ improves the results, while adding $S_{ad}$ without the view diversity term $S_{vd}$ achieves worse results, due to selected views being placed at the similar locations and directions, reducing the multi-view fusion performance (as shown in Fig.~\ref{fig:viewSel} (b)).
+Using all 3 terms is the best because it can select views covering most of the crowd with a larger overlapping area for better multi-view fusion (see Fig.~\ref{fig:viewSel} (d)), which indicates each term's contribution to the final view selection performance.